DW journalists from Afghanistan arrive in Germany | DW | 28.09.2021

 Journalists who belong to certain ethnic minorities, such as the Hazaras, Tajiks, and Uzbeks, are in particular danger of being targeted by the Taliban in Afghanistan, as are women journalists.

-Four DW correspondents, including Ahmed, have also had their homes targeted by the Taliban after they managed to leave.
-Earlier in September, Afghan journalist Ahmad Wahid Payman explained to DWhow the free press has essentially been banned since the Taliban took power.
+Four DW correspondents, including Ahmed, also had their homes targeted by the Taliban after they managed to leave.
+Earlier in September, Afghan journalist Ahmad Wahid Payman explained to DW how the free press has essentially been banned since the Taliban took power.

 The arrival in Germany is an emotional one.
 "In the last few months we've cried enough," said one DW journalist already in Germany, whose siblings and elderly father were on the plane.
 "We have no tears left."